Faculty by Research AreaAerodynamics Lab Facilities

-- Mathematical modeling of fluid mechanics, heat transfer, and combustion problems.
+- Mathematical modelling of fluid mechanics, heat transfer, and combustion problems.

-- Develop numerical methods and codes (grid generation and "Navier-Stokes" solver) that can be used to study complex steady and unsteady, multidimensional fluid flow problems that can be laminar or turbulent, reacting or nonreacting, single- or multi-phase.
-Current focus is on high-order compact schemes for reacting flows, verification and validation issues in CFD, and methods that provide á posteriori estimates of errors in CFD solutions.
+- Develop numerical methods and codes (grid generators and Navier-Stokes solver) that can be used to study steady and unsteady, multidimensional fluid flow problems that can be laminar or turbulent, reacting or nonreacting, single- or multi-phase.
+Current focus is on verification, validation, and uncertainty quantification issues in CFD, and methods that provide a posteriori estimates of errors in CFD solutions.

-- Computational study of problems in aerodynamics (airfoils and wings with ice accretion, shock-wave/boundary-layer interactions with bleed, and turbojet inlets); energy, power, and propulsion systems (gas turbine combustors, piston and rotary engines, automotive torque converters, thermoelectric power generators); cooling of gas-turbine hot section (blade-passage/endwall aerodynamics and heat transfer; internal and film cooling of turbine vanes, blades, and "edges"; conjugate heat transfer); two-phase flows (free-surface flows, objects impacting from gas into liquids, electrodeposition of colloidal particles; particle/particle and particle/fluid interactions in particle-laden flows, and atomization and sprays); materials processing (thermal spray forming, cold spray forming); and multifunction materials (thermal-fluid issues and energy harvesting).
+- Computational study of problems in aerodynamics (airfoils and wings with ice accretion, shock-wave/boundary-layer interactions with bleed, and mixed-compression inlets); energy, power, and propulsion systems (gas turbine combustors, piston and rotary engines, automotive torque converters, automotive clutches, liquid-ring vacuum pumps, thermoelectric power generators); cooling of gas-turbine hot section (blade-passage/endwall aerodynamics and heat transfer; internal and film cooling of turbine vanes, blades, and "edges"; and conjugate heat transfer); two-phase flows (free-surface flows, objects impacting from gas into liquids, electrodeposition of colloidal particles; particle/particle and particle/fluid interactions in particle-laden flows, and atomization and sprays); materials processing (thermal spray forming, cold spray forming); and multifunction materials (thermal-fluid issues and energy harvesting).